University Centre for Computer Corpus

 amounts of text.
 It tags each word of continuous text with a PennTree POS.
 Special feature: it has a much slower bidirectional mode as well as "left three words" mode of operation.
 Bidirectional scored very well on the Tagger Contest.
 No demo, but a cross-platform Java program.
 Package also has a chunker and a good parser ↓.
 Can also be selected in Antelope ↓ suite for MS Windows.

-OpenNLP Tools This set of java-based tools provides tagger, chunker, and parser ↓.
+This set of java-based tools now housed at Apache provides tagger, chunker, and parser ↓.
 They test out very well.
 No demos.

 Great PennTree Tagger

-Contest: Results of the second heat: Here are slightly edited taggings of Lincoln's Gettysburg Address by SVM Tool, OpenNLP, SS, TreeTagger, Stanford Tagger, and FreeLing tagger.
+Contest: Results of the second heat: Here are slightly edited taggings of Lincoln's Gettysburg Address by SVM Tool, OpenNLP, TreeTagger, Stanford Tagger, CCG, and FreeLing tagger, with CLAWS added for comparison, though with different tag set.
 (See Scoring Protocol and Parallel Results)

 B. Syntactic Parsers and Tree Diagrammers